High Sparrow (Game of Thrones episode): In the North

-Roose Bolton tells his son Ramsay that they cannot rely on the Lannisters now that Tywin is dead, and that they will cement House Bolton's position by having Ramsay marry Sansa.
-Sansa is horrified, but agrees after Baelish tells her that this will be an opportunity to take revenge for Robb and Catelyn Stark's murders.
+Roose Bolton tells his son Ramsay that they cannot rely on the Lannisters now that Tywin is dead and that they will cement House Bolton's position by having Ramsay marry Sansa Stark.
+Sansa is horrified but consents after Baelish informs her that this presents an opportunity to seek retribution for the murders of Robb and Catelyn Stark.

 At Winterfell, Baelish tells Roose that they have no reason to fear the Lannisters.
 Roose shows him Cersei's letter.
 Baelish reassures him of their alliance, but Roose requests to read his reply.
 Meanwhile, Reek goes out of his way to avoid being seen by Sansa.

-Baelish and Sansa have been secretly followed by Brienne and Podrick.
+Brienne of Tarth and Podrick "Pod" Payne have secretly followed Baelish and Sansa.
 Stopping at Moat Cailin, Brienne recalls Renly Baratheon's assassination and her intent to kill Stannis, whom she holds responsible.
 Brienne also tells Pod how she was tormented as a girl whilst revealing where her love for Renly Baratheon came from.

 At the Wall

-Jon refuses Stannis' offer of legitimization, and assigns new positions to his brothers, making Alliser First Ranger and giving Slynt charge of restoring Greyguard.
+Jon refuses Stannis's offer of legitimization and assigns new positions to his brothers, making Alliser Thorne First Ranger and giving Janus Slynt charge of restoring the Greyguard.
 Slynt refuses and insults Jon, who executes him.

 In Volantis

 Tyrion and Varys arrive in Volantis, where they observe a red priestess telling slaves about the "savior," Daenerys Targaryen.
-Tyrion goes to a brothel and is kidnapped by Jorah, who declares that he is taking Tyrion to "the queen."
+Tyrion goes to a brothel and is kidnapped by Jorah Mormont, who declares that he is taking Tyrion to "the queen."